Roger Schall: Biography

 Born in Nancy on July 25, 1904, Roger Schall and his family arrived in Paris in 1911.
 His father Emile worked as a photographer in schools.
 During the war, the family moved to Les Sables-d'Olonne.
 In 1924, Roger Schall did his military service in Strasbourg.
 He was sent to the photographic section in Lebanon in the spring of 1925.
 At the end of his service, he returned to work with his father, while taking evening classes to perfect his knowledge of drawing and painting.
 In 1929, Roger Schall spent all his savings on a Leica camera.
 It was with this camera and a Rolleiflex bought in the early 1930s that Roger Schall wandered the streets of Paris in search of picturesque scenes.
 In 1931, Roger Schall opened a studio in Montmartre with his brother Raymond, which then became the Schall frères studio and then Schall Presse.
 Roger Schall illustrated articles with photographies, including a few special issues for l'Art Vivant.
 He worked for Vu magazine.
 Like many photographers of his time, Roger Schall worked mainly on commission and reserved his production for publications.
 At this time, he also made a series of nudes in his studio which were published in Paris Magazine.

-In 1934, Vogue director Michel de Brunhoff introduced him to the world of fashion.
+In 1934, Vogue Paris editor-in-chief Michel de Brunhoff introduced him to the world of fashion.
 His report on the Jubilee of King George V in London that same year was published in the English edition of Vogue.
 After producing a series on the construction of the streamline Normandie, he was sent by Vu on le Normandie to cover the inaugural trip from Le Havre to New York in May 1935.
 Roger Schall was the exclusive photographer for the Transatlantic Company, sharing his cabin with Blaise Cendrars.
 He took advantage of his stay in the United States to take photographs of New York.
 He was sent by Vu to Berlin to cover the preparation for the 1936 Olympic Games.
 He worked there with Ullstein, the magazines Die Dame and Berliner Illustrierte.
 Roger Schall took several photographs from the World Fair held in 1937, the balls and social events, horse races and car elegance contests.